alexrop/cnn_dog_breed_classifier/README.md

 ![image](https://user-images.githubusercontent.com/49656060/129088058-42dab17b-aacf-4428-acba-a87333d2a3d0.png)

 The final accuracy of the model is 79.19%, which means is good but not great.
-If we want to enhaced the performance we could applied different approaches like using more efficient algorithms such as EfficientNet, balancing the original datasets, etc.
+If we want to enhaced the performance we could applly different approaches like using more efficient algorithms (such as EfficientNet), balancing the original datasets, including pics with noise to the training dataset, etc.

 # Licensing, Authors, Acknowledgements <a name="licensing"></a>